avalanche-foundation/ACPs/ACPs/113-provable-randomness/README.md

 - Protocol's countermeasure: The protocol automatically eliminates any bias introduced by previous proposals once an honest proposer submits their block.
 - Detectability: Exploitation of this attack vector is readily identifiable.
 A successful attack necessitates coordinated collusion among multiple nodes to synchronize their proposer slots for a specific block height ( the proposer slot order are known in advance ).
 Subsequent to this alignment, a designated node constructs the block proposal.
 The network maintains a record of the proposer slot utilized for each block.
 A value of zero for the proposer slot unequivocally indicates the absence of an exploit.
 Increasing values correlate with a heightened risk of exploitation.
 It is important to note that non-zero slot numbers may also arise from transient network disturbances.

-In essence, while this attack is theoretically possible, its practical impact is negligible due to the vast number of potential outcomes and the protocol's inherent safeguards.
+While this attack is theoretically possible, its practical impact is negligible due to the vast number of potential outcomes and the protocol's inherent safeguards.

 ## Open Questions